Isaac Levitan: Later life

 He was buried in Dorogomilovo Jewish cemetery.
 In April 1941 Levitan's remains were moved to the Novodevichy Cemetery, next to Chekhov's necropolis.
 Levitan did not have a family or children.

-Isaac Levitan's hugely influential art heritage consists of more than a thousand paintings, among them watercolors, pastels, graphics, and illustrations.
+Isaac Levitan's influential art heritage consists of more than one thousand paintings, among them watercolors, pastels, graphics, and illustrations.

 Legacy

 During the year after his death an exhibition of several hundred Levitan paintings was held in Moscow and then in St. Petersburg.
 His works appeared on the covers of Russian language textbooks and school children learned of his love for his native land.

 A minor planet, 3566 Levitan, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1979, is named after him.